-Logical analysis is a process improvement technique that involves looking at the process details and figuring out the root cause of the problem by following cause/effect trails.
+Logical analysis is a process improvement technique that involves looking at the process details and figuring out the root cause of the problem by following cause/effect trials.

-Kaoru Ishikawa, a well-known organizational theorist and quality management expert, invented an excellent process analysis tool known as the Fishbone diagram.
+Kaoru Ishikawa, a well-known organisational theorist and quality management expert, invented an excellent process analysis tool called the Fishbone diagram.

 - Starting at the head of the “fish”, we write down what we believe is the effect or problem we would like to fix.
-From the main lines, we draw up the major potential causes involved in creating such a problem.
+We draw up the major potential causes of creating such a problem from the main lines.

-Using this technique, we aim to get to the bottom of the problem by finding the root cause and not just the symptoms.
+Using this technique, we aim to solve the problem by finding the root cause and not just the symptoms.

 6.5 Step 4: Improve

-Now that we have found out the root cause of the problem, let’s look at some different techniques for resolving it.
+Now that we have found the problem’s root cause, let’s look at some different techniques for resolving it.

-Process simplification consists of removing redundant, obsolete, or non-value-adding tasks such as overhead or waste.
+Process simplification removes redundant, obsolete, or non-value-adding tasks such as overhead or waste.

-In software development, for example, you can look at eliminating unnecessary internal reporting or internal documentation.
+For example, you can eliminate unnecessary internal reporting or internal documentation in software development.

 Categorizing tasks into value-adding, overhead, or waste can be challenging.
 This challenge is primarily due to the insulated environments that people work in, where the end-to-end process is not visible to everyone.

-In such situations, people can find it easy to justify the tasks on which they spend their efforts.
+In such situations, people can easily justify the tasks they spend their efforts on.